Essential travel documents

 In some countries there are many checkpoints along the main roads.
 There’s loads in southern Morocco, Western Sahara and Mauritania, to name just a few.
 The officials just want to keep a note of the movement of visitors to their country as best they can.
 Now you’re experience at each of these is going to go one of 2 ways.
 You can fill out a form as you arrive at each of them.
 This is going to be time consuming and will result in sharing of tea and pleasantries.
 Sounds great, yeah?
 Well after the 30th checkpoint in 2 days, you’re going to get pretty tired of it.
 We passed 37 checkpoints in Mauritania in 3 days so I’m not exaggerating.

 The alternative is to print a bunch of fiches already filled in with your details.
 You can print these before you travel.
-These are essential travel documents for overlanding most other travellers wouldn’t need.
+These are essential travel documents most other travellers wouldn’t need.
 When you enter a country where you know you’re going to need them, you’ll need to complete the entry stamp details by hand, so carry a pen!
 Just because we’re nice people, here’s a copy of a blank fiche for you to download.
 There’s 2 on one page, so if you’re a solo traveller, just tear the paper in half.
 If you’re a couple, fill each one in with both of your details.
 You might still want to tear them in half though because you’ll find yourself explaining at each checkpoint that both of your details are on one piece of paper.

 Download a fiche here – pdf version or .docx version